 Set mitigation techniques¶

-You can set bias mitigation techniques so that DataRobot automatically applies bias mitigation to attempt to mitigate bias on the top three Autopilot Leaderboard models (based on accuracy) or manually after Autopilot completes.
+Select a bias mitigation technique for DataRobot to apply automatically.
+DataRobot uses the selected technique to automatically attempt bias mitigation for the top three full or Comprehensive Autopilot Leaderboard models (based on accuracy).
+You can also initiate bias mitigation manually after Autopilot completes.
+(If you used Quick Autopilot mode, for example, manual mode allows you to apply mitigation to selected models).
 With either method, once applied, you can compare mitigated versus unmitigated models.

 How does mitigation work?